2/19/2025

 Operator

 Thank you.
 We'll now be conducting the question and answer session.
-If you'd like to ask a question, please press star one from your telephone keypad and a confirmation tone will indicate your line in the question queue.
-You may press star two to remove yourself from the queue.
+If you'd like to ask a question, please press star 1 from your telephone keypad. and a confirmation tone will indicate your line in the question queue.
+You may press star 2 to remove yourself from the queue.
 For participants using speaker equipment, it may be necessary to pick up your handset before pressing the star keys.
-One moment please, we'll repoll for questions.
+One moment, please, while we poll for questions.
 Thank you.
 Thank you.
 And our first question today is from the line of Daniel Moore with CJS Securities.
 Please receive your questions.

 speaker